Bedrock-OSS/bedrock-wiki/docs/commands/intro-to-command-blocks.md

 ## Command Block Output

 -   Toggle the 'Previous Output' button in the command block UI to see command output and block details.

-- The ` / ` you type before the whole command is not required in a command block, but doing so will not cause any errors.
+-   The `/` you type before the whole command is not required in a command block, but doing so will not cause any errors.

 -   A redstone comparator can read command block outputs.
 If output is successful, it will return anywhere from 1 to 15 redstone signals depending on the output strength.

 -   You can check if a command block output is `true`/`false` by running it in chat.
 An output in red text or an output of `0` indicate a syntax error or failed (`false`) output.
 And output in white text indicate that the command was run successfully.

 -   You can also tell if a command was `true`/`false` by checking whether the action was performed or not.

-### Disabling Command Messages In Chat
+### Disabling Command Messages in Chat

 Run in Chat:

 -   `/gamerule commandblockoutput false` to disable command block messages in chat.
 -   `/gamerule sendcommandfeedback false` to disable feedback from commands entered in chat.

 ## Command Block Placement